sandali95/SIT737_TodoApp/ReadMe.md

 ## Logging and GCP Log Access

 Each microservice in this application outputs logs to standard output (stdout) and standard error (stderr).
-When running on Google Kubernetes Engine (GKE), these logs are automatically collected by Google Cloud Logging (formerly Stackdriver).
+When running on Google Kubernetes Engine (GKE), these logs are automatically collected by Google Cloud Logging.

 ### Viewing Logs in GCP